Rosatom Launches World's First Nuclear Fuel Reprocessing Plant with No Liquid Waste

-Rosatom has launched the world's first plant for reprocessing spent nuclear fuel without liquid waste in Zheleznogorsk (Krasnoyarsk Territory).
+Rosatom has launched the world's first spent nuclear fuel reprocessing plant with no liquid waste in Zheleznogorsk (Krasnoyarsk Territory).

 In the second stage of the Pilot Demonstration Center at the Mining and Chemical Combine, an industrial complex has been commissioned that allows processing up to 200 tons of spent nuclear fuel (SNF) per year.
 The plant operates without the formation of liquid radioactive waste - this is a unique technology that reduces the environmental burden and minimizes the risk to humans.